KM016/GasPriceForecasting/README.md

 - `estimate_price(date)`: Returns the estimated price for a given past or future date.
 - Time series forecasting model implementation using the ARIMA model from the `statsmodels` library.
-- Visualization of historical and forecasted prices, with confidence intervals to show prediction accuracy.
+- Visualisation of historical and forecasted prices, with confidence intervals to show prediction accuracy.